Cycle Traversability for Claw-free Graphs and Polyhedral Maps: Introduction

 Recently, Chen \cite{ZC} show that a 3-connected claw-free graph $G$ has a cycle through any given twelve vertices if the underlying graph of its closure (a line graph) cannot be contracted to the Petersen graph in certain ways.
 In \cite{EHL}, Ellingham et. al. proved there is a cycle through any five vertices in a 3-connected cubic graph which avoids any specified edge.

-In this paper, we consider the cyclability problem for graphs with given forbidden vertices.
+In this paper, we consider the cyclability problem for graphs when certain sets of vertices are to be included and other sets are to be avoided.
 Let $G$ be any connected graph containing a cycle and $m$ and $n$, two non-negative integers with $1\le m+n\le |V(G)|$.
 Then graph $G$ is said to satisfy {\em property $C(m,n)$} (or simply, $G$ is $C(m,n)$), if for any two disjoint sets $S_1$ and $S_2$ contained in $V(G)$ with $|S_1|=m$ and $|S_2|=n$, there is a cycle $C$ in $G$ such that $S_1\subseteq V(C)$, but $S_2\cap V(C)=\emptyset$.
 When $n=0$, the maximum value of $m$ such that there is a cycle through every set $S\subseteq V(G)$ with $|S|\le m$ is known as the {\it cyclability} of $G$.
-Of course the case when $m=|V(G)|$ is just the well studied Hamilton cycle problem.
-Matthews and Sumner \cite{MS} conjectured that every 4-connected claw-free graph has cyclability $|V(G)|$.
+Of course the case when $m=|V(G)|$ is just the well-studied Hamilton cycle problem.
 It has been shown in \cite{H, HP} that a graph $G$ is $k$-connected if and only if $G$ is $C(k-l, l)$ for all integer $0\le l\le k-2$, and in \cite{H,MW} that a graph $G$ is $k$-connected if and only if $G$ is $C(2, k-2)$.
 So, in particular, a graph $G$ is 3-connected if and only if $G$ is $C(2,1)$.

 Cyclability problems and their near-relatives, have been widely studied for many graph classes.
 We make no attempt at a comprehensive listing of results in this area here, but instead refer the reader to the recent survey of Gould [G].
 For the class of claw-free graphs there are many published results as well.
 We refer the interested reader to \cite{FFR} which surveys results for claw-free graphs.
 Chudnovskey and Seymour recently published a deep analysis of claw-free graphs in a series of eight papers.
 (Cf. \cite{CS1} for more information.)